roy-276/Near-Support-App/contract/README.md

         use near_sdk::MockedBlockchain;
         use near_sdk::{testing_env, VMContext};

-part of writing unit tests is setting up a mock context for testing.\
+Part of writing unit tests is setting up a mock context for testing.\
 Near_sdk's `VMContext` is used to simulate a user interaction with the smart contract. more info on VMContext [here](https://www.near-sdk.io/testing/unit-tests)\